Sinfully Spicy

 About My Recipe

-My saag recipe is very simple.
-I learnt to make it from our cook during our stay in Punjab for a few years.
-Among the many things he said, the highlight was that the saag should taste of greens and not of spices.
+2. My saag recipe is very simple.
+I learned to make it from our house cook during the few years we lived in Punjab.
+One thing he always emphasized stayed with me.
+Which is that the saag should taste of greens, and not spices.

 Side view of Indian mustard greens curry.